Learn more with these free online training courses on the Meraki Learning Hub:

 The latest stable release candidate firmware is fully supported by our Support and Engineering teams.
 Older stable release candidates are supported with best effort; an upgrade to the latest beta, stable release candidate, or stable will ensure full support.

 A stable release candidate matures into a stable version over time as it is slowly rolled out to devices globally.
-When Meraki's install-base hits a specified threshold for a major version (roughly 10-20% of nodes), that firmware revision will be promoted to "Stable", pending a final formal review.
-For point releases, the determination will be made on a case by case basis.
+When Meraki's install base hits a specified threshold for a major version (roughly 10-20% of nodes), that firmware revision will be promoted to "Stable", pending a final formal review.
+For point releases, the determination will be made on a case-by-case basis.
 Again the same KPIs are analyzed as used in the stable release candidate review.
 Upon completion of these processes, the firmware can be promoted to "Stable."
 After promotion, stable versions can be applied by any customer via the firmware upgrade tool on the dashboard.
 The latest stable version is also the version that is used for all newly created dashboard networks for a particular device.

 The latest stable firmware is fully supported by our Support and Engineering teams.
 Older stables are supported with best effort; an upgrade to the latest stable will ensure full support.

-When an upgrade is scheduled by Engineering, the network administrators will receive an email notification 7-14 days in advance.
+When an upgrade is scheduled by Meraki, the network administrators will receive an email notification 7-14 days in advance.
 Upgrades are scheduled for the maintenance window configured on the Network Wide General page.
 Administrators can choose to view, reschedule, or cancel pending upgrades with the firmware upgrades tool.
 If no action is taken, the upgrade will be performed as scheduled.

 Critical updates, such as those to address high-impact security vulnerabilities, may be scheduled on a shorter timeline.